emm13/01_GitPull/README.md

-# Pulling a Git Request for Dummies like Me
+# Pulling a Git Request for Dummies

 This is for novice Git users like myself.
 This document describes my very first interaction with Git.
 Hope you find it useful.
 Having said I'm a novice, learning to use Git makes more sense when you have a particular task at hand than if you were just running through the 'how-to' guide